-This course is designed for students intending to be elementary school teachers.
-Students gain theoretical understanding of the kinds of mathematics taught in the elementary grades.
-Students learn basic operations with rational and real numbers, problem-solving, measuring, set theory, numeration systems, statistics, probability, and use of calculators and computers.
-Prerequisite: MAT 1005 Intermediate Algebra or higher with a grade of C or higher, or two years of NYS Regents level mathematics with an average of C or higher.
+This course is designed for students studying to be elementary school teachers.
+It gives students a theoretical understanding of the mathematics taught in the elementary grades.
+Topics include basic operations with rational and real numbers, problem solving, geometry as measurement, and basic statistics and probability.
+Prerequisite: MAT 1005 Intermediate Algebra with a grade of C or higher, or two years of NYS Regents level mathematics with a grade of 75 or higher on each Regents exam, or permission of instructor.

-MAT 1301 Analytical Geometry & Calculus I 4 credits, GE: Mathematics
+MAT 1301 Analytical Geometry & Calculus I